pyca/cryptography/docs/fernet.rst

            'Secret message!'

         :param bytes msg: The token to re-encrypt.
-        :param int ttl: Optionally, the number of seconds old a message may be for it to be valid.
-If the message is older than ``ttl`` seconds (from the time it was originally created) an exception will be raised.
-If ``ttl`` is not provided (or is ``None``), the age of the message is not considered.
-If any token is older than the ``ttl`` then an exception will be raised.
         :returns bytes: A secure message that cannot be read or altered without the key.
 This is URL-safe base64-encoded.
 This is referred to as a "Fernet token".
         :raises cryptography.fernet.InvalidToken: If a ``token`` is in any way invalid, this exception is raised.
-A token may be invalid for a number of reasons: it is older than the ``ttl``, it is malformed, or it does not have a valid signature.
+A token may be invalid for a number of reasons: it is malformed, or it does not have a valid signature.
         :raises TypeError: This exception is raised if the ``msg`` is not ``bytes``.